Exempt Projects definition

 Exempt Projects means those Capital Improvements subject to Section 6.5 of the Agreement.

 Exempt Projects.
 Projects that would qualify as exempt under one or more of the categories specified in the federal transportation conformity rule (whether or not conformity applies for the area in which the project is located) do not require project-specific modeling for CO for purposes of NEPA.
-In the case of these exempt projects, a qualitative statement as provided below is to be included in the project environmental document or record.
+A qualitative statement noting the exempt status of the project may be included as appropriate in the project environmental document.

 Examples of Exempt Projects in a sentence